Arch881010/Arch881010-Repo-Bot/CONTRIBUTING.md

 I love PRs over than general issues.
 Though, if you're thinking of a large PR, I advise opening up an issue first to talk about it!
 Look at the links below if you're not sure how to open a PR.

+If you are working on something or have a reference, put it in /dev

 ## Submitting a pull request

 1. [Fork][fork] and clone the repository.